Combat Arms Ear Plugs Lawsuit

 3M’s Combat Arms Ear Plugs Caused Hearing Damage to U.S. Veterans

-Between 2003 and 2015, the dual-ended 3M Combat Arms Ear Plugs (version 2) were standard issued equipment for soldiers.
-This included soldiers who were deployed to combat zones, including Iraq and Afghanistan.
-The plugs were supposed to provide two levels of ear protection: one side was intended to block all noise and the other was intended to protect the eardrums from gunfire and explosions while still allowing soldiers to communicate freely.
+Between 2003 and 2015, the dual-ended 3M Combat Arms Ear Plugs (version 2) were standard issued equipment for servicemembers.
+This included those who were deployed to combat zones, including Iraq and Afghanistan.
+The plugs were supposed to provide two levels of ear protection: one side was intended to block all noise and the other was intended to protect the eardrums from gunfire and explosions while still allowing military personnel to communicate freely.

 Please fill out the form on this page to begin your free, no obligation case review.